Jennie Germann Molz

 Biography

-Courses
+Sample Courses

 • The Sociological Perspective

-• The Development of Social Theory
+• Development of Social Theory

 • Sociology of Travel & Tourism

-Recent Publications
+Select Publications

 Books

 Soile Veijola, Jennie Germann Molz , Alexander Grit, Olly Pyyhtinen & Emily Höckert.
 2014.
 Disruptive Tourism and its Untidy Guests: Alternative Ontologies for Future Hospitalities.
-Basingstoke: Palgrave Macmillan.
+Palgrave Macmillan.

 Journal Articles

 Jennie Germann Molz.
 2021.
 Tout (est) Mobile: Convergence et distinction dans les modes de vie mobiles des familles pratiquant l’éducation par le voyage//Mobile Everything: Convergence and Distinction in the Mobile Lifestyles of Worldschooling Families.
-Anthropologie et Sociétés, 44(2: 61-86.
+Anthropologie et Sociétés, 44(2): 61-86.

 Jennie Germann Molz.
 2018.
 Discourses of Scale in Network Hospitality: From the Airbnb Home to the Global Imaginary of “Belong Anywhere.”
 Hospitality & Society, 8(3): 229-251.